Christopher-Peterson/docker-numerical-ecology/README.md

 ## Use

-1. In the console, run `sudo docker containers start numerical_ecology`
+1. In the console, run `sudo docker container start numerical_ecology` (You can skip this if you just initialized the container for the first time).
 2. In a web browser, go to `localhost:8787`
 3. Sign in with the username `rstudio` and the password you used above
 4. Welcome to RStudio

-When you're done, run `sudo docker containers stop numerical_ecology` to shut it down.
+When you're done, run `sudo docker container stop numerical_ecology` to shut it down.

 ## Building the docker image